brianmichel/Helmet/README.md

 ----

 Feel free to contact me on Twitter [@brianmichel](https://www.twitter.com/brianmichel) if you have any questions/feedback/concerns.
 This is my first Xcode plugin, so I'm all ears.

+Thanks to [@bcapps](https://www.twitter.com/bcapps) for feeling my pain enough to force me to build this, and thanks to [@irace](https://www.twitter.com/irace) for the name!